xmzt/crpy/lexr/README.md

 up diagnostics for debugging, the initial graph is formed, the graph is compiled.

-One could generate the graph in straight Python generating objects from funlib objlib nodelib, but the redundancy starts becoming overwhelming, hence the lispish interpreter (machlib.Mach.parse) to aid in generating the graph.
+One could generate the graph in straight Python generating objects from funlib objlib nodelib, but the code becomes annoyingly redundant and punctation-heavy, hence the lispish interpreter (machlib.Mach.parse) to aid in generating the graph.
 The lispish syntax seems to provide for a textually compact grammar that follows the state machine closely, at least to the eyes of the author.